Computer Vision Applications with YOLO

 source ~/yolo/bin/activate

-1. Update the packages list, install pip, and upgrade to the latest:
+1. Update the packages list and upgrade pip:

 sudo apt update